Fires (Nerina Pallot album)

 Fires is the second album by London-born singer-songwriter Nerina Pallot.
-First released in April 2005 on her own independent record label, Idaho Records, Fires was met with much critical acclaim but did not gain commercial recognition.
+First released in 4 April 2005 on her own independent record label, Idaho Records, Fires was met with much critical acclaim but did not gain commercial recognition initially.

 After working as a support act for artists such as Sheryl Crow and Suzanne Vega, Pallot was signed up to 14th Floor Records, who were impressed with the audience response and after-show sales of her album.
-Thus, Fires was reissued in late April 2006 with revamped artwork and some slight remixes on some of Pallot's songs.
+Thus, Fires was reissued on 26 April 2006 with revamped artwork and some slight remixes on some of Pallot's songs.
 The album entered at UK #41 and later, on the strength of the popular single "Everybody's Gone to War", made it as far as #21.

 To date, the album has been certified gold in the UK for sales of over 100,000, and has earned Pallot a nomination at the 2007 BRIT Awards for Best British Female.
 As of 4 October 2009, the album has sold 138,563 copies in the UK.

+On 12 April 2024, the album has been remastered and reissued on vinyl for the first time.